janko/tus-ruby-server/README.md

 By default uploaded files will be stored in the `data/` directory.
 After the upload is complete, you'll probably want to attach the uploaded file to a database record.
-[Shrine] is one file attachment library that integrates nicely with tus-ruby-server, see [shrine-tus-demo] for an example integration.
+[Shrine] is currently the only file attachment library that integrates well with tus-ruby-server, see [this walkthrough][shrine resumable walkthrough] that adds resumable uploads from scratch, and for a complete example you can check out the [demo app][shrine-tus-demo].

 ### Goliath